shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/env_config_ref.md

 This is a descriptor of type `app_store`, which tells Toolkit to get the given bundle from the Shotgun App Store.
 Descriptors of type `app_store` have the settings `name` and `version`.

-In contrast, if you are actively developing a custom bundle – say you’re working on writing a Toolkit app for a specific workflow in your studio, you may want to get it directly from a path on disk.
+In contrast, if you are actively developing a custom bundle&mdash;say you’re working on writing a Toolkit app for a specific workflow in your studio, you may want to get it directly from a path on disk.
 In this case you’d use a descriptor of type `dev`, which might look like this:

 ```
     location: